1. Which body cells does HIV attack, and which group of drugs is used to control it ?

 Many strains of gonorrhoea bacteria have developed resistance to antibiotics.

-6. Explain why it is difficult to develop drugs that kill viruses.
+6. Why is it difficult to develop drugs that kill viruses ?

 Answer

-Viruses live and reproduce inside cells, so drugs that kill viruses may also damage body tissues.
+a) viruses live and reproduce inside cells, so drugs may also damage body tissues

 7. The graph in the figure below shows the number of antibodies against the measles virus in a child’s blood after the first and second measles vaccine.
 Describe the differences in the production of antibodies after the second vaccination compared with after the first vaccination.